Go Real Europe Blog

 But for those travelers planning to spend a large part of their trip in the cities, a rental car is simply put, a very bad idea.
 Here are some reasons why renting a car does not make sense:

 Central European cities are not car friendly.
 Large portions of the cities are inaccessible to cars.
 Those areas that are accessible to cars are often extremely difficult to drive in and are full of hazards like narrow lanes, pedestrians, and confusing medieval street patterns.
 Even locals avoid driving in these areas.

-The cost of the car rental is just the start.
-You will probably also pay for insurance, or if not, possible pay the deductible for a scrape or dent since you will be driving in unfamiliar areas.
+The cost of the car rental in Europe is just the start.
+You will probably also pay for insurance, or if not, possibly pay the deductible for a scrape or dent since you will be driving in unfamiliar areas.
 You must also pay for very expensive gasoline/petrol (over twice as expensive as in the United States for instance), highway tolls, and parking virtually everywhere you go.
-You can also end up paying hefty traffic tickets - for instance many travelers don’t realize that passing a vehicle on the right is considered a very serious traffic violation in Europe punishable by a stiff fine.
+You can also end up paying hefty traffic tickets - for instance, many travelers don’t realize that passing a vehicle on the right is considered a very serious traffic violation in Europe punishable by a stiff fine.

 Driving in an unfamiliar area is stressful and potentially dangerous.
 Why add danger and stress to your trip?
 Travel should be a time to relax and recharge.

 You must accustom yourself to unfamiliar street patterns, driving habits, different signs, and for some clients, even driving on the other side of the road.
 It is especially difficult when driving into a new city for the first time, which is totally unlike the experience of driving into a North American city for the first time.
 A week before writing this, the author witnessed a tourist driver lost in Prague drive through a tram tunnel in the wrong direction and almost collide with a tram.